apache/eventmesh-site/docs/instruction/03-runtime.md

 EventMesh will load the plugins from the `plugin` directory based on the configuration in `eventmesh.properties`.

 After a successful build, the `dist` directory in the project root contains the binary files for EventMesh.
-For configuration and startup, refer to [Deploy Binary Distribution](#1-deploy-binary-distribution).
+For configuration and startup, refer to [Binary Distribution Deployment](#1-binary-distribution-deployment).

-## 3 Start from Source Code
+## 3. Start from Source Code

 ### 3.1 Dependencies